 - Cannibalism is the natural consequence of a limited food supply, if people want to live.
 This will include at least some vegans that will justify it by saying that human beings are scum (this would include them, too) and don’t deserve to live anyway, so why should they not be put to good use by being a source of food?

 If you want to optimize the level of essential nutrients in your diet, eat good quality animal products.
-This means that they are “grass fed”, “pasture-raised”, or “wild caught” (provided that you do not have allergies, or intolerances to these foods; I will reiterate – do your own research).
-If these types of foods are inaccessible to you for one reason or another, eating the other more readily available, affordable stuff is still much better for you than eating only plant foods.
+This means that they are “grass fed“, or “free range” (provided that you do not have allergies, or intolerances to these foods; I will reiterate – do your own research).
+If these types of foods are inaccessible to you for one reason, or another, eating the other more readily available, affordable stuff is still much better for you than eating only plant foods.

 Essential Nutrients Missing from Plant Foods